Graham Dugoni

+Early life and career

 Dugoni was born in Portland, Oregon.
 He graduated with a Bachelor of Arts in political science from Duke University in 2009.
 He worked at a ranch in Wyoming during the summer, where he got a foot injury that kept him from playing soccer for a while.
 He later taught English in Vietnam and worked in finance in Portland and Atlanta.

 Career

 College and amateur

 Dugoni attended Jesuit High School, where he played both soccer and American football (as a placekicker).
 He was a member of the 2004 NSCAA Youth and EA Sports All-America teams, was named to the All-Star team at the prestigious adidas Elite Soccer Program (ESP), and was a member of the Region IV Olympic Development Program and Super-Y Regional Olympic Development Program teams before going in to play four years of college soccer at Duke University.
 He played 56 games in his career, tallying three goals and an assists for seven points.

 During his college years Dugoni also played with Portland Timbers U23s in the USL Premier Development League, helping them win the PDL National Championship in 2010.